eol-uchile/eol-uchile-theme-2020/cms/templates/advanced_settings/README.md

 ## Advanced XBlocks

-To show the currently developed XBlocks in a more friendly way is to show them through a checkbox list.
+To show the currently developed XBlocks in a more friendly way is through a checkbox list.
 This list must be assigned in the site configurations (Studio).

 The following format should be used: